 School hours are from 7:45 a.m. to 2:45 p.m.
-Students must be seated in the homeroom classroom by 7:45.
-Students who are not in class by 7:45 must report to the office to sign in and receive a tardy pass in order to be admitted to class.
-Students checked out before 2:45 are checked out early.
+Students must be seated in their homeroom classroom by 7:45 a.m.
+Students who are not in class by 7:45 a.m. must report to the office to sign in and receive a tardy pass in order to be admitted to class.
+Students checked out before 2:45 p.m. are checked out early.
 THERE WILL BE NO STUDENT CHECKOUTS AFTER 2:15 P.M.
 Parents must keep in mind that an early checkout counts as a tardy.
 Five unexcused tardies will equal one day of unexcused absence for the purpose of truancy.

-Remember, early check-outs count as a tardy.
-Excused tardies or early check-outs are for doctor or dentist appointments and the physician must sign a written excuse that is then turned in to the attendance office.
+Remember, early checkouts count as a tardy.
+Excused tardies or early checkouts are for doctor or dentist appointments, and the physician must sign a written excuse that is then turned in to the attendance office.
 (Students may give the excuse note to their teacher who will turn it in to the attendance office).